intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 necessary or helpful in making its decision.
 The IETF LLC is responsible for contracting or employment of the RSCE.

+## RSCE Performance Evaluation

+Periodically, the IETF LLC will evaluate the performance of the RSCE, including a call for confidential input from the community.
+The IETF LLC will produce a draft performance evaluation for the RSAB (not including the RSCE), which will provide feedback to the IETF LLC.

 # Editorial Stream

 This document creates the Editorial Stream as separate space for